cryptoadvance/specter-desktop/babel/README.md

 ### Clone the Specter Desktop repo
 Now you're going to grab a copy of the full Specter Desktop source code, which includes the translation files.

 Open the Github Desktop app and add the Specter Desktop repo via "Clone a Repository".
-On the "URL" tab type in -"cryptoadvance/specter-desktop"- (for now we have to point to my work-in-progress repo) "kdmukai/specter-desktop":
+On the "URL" tab type in ~~"cryptoadvance/specter-desktop"~~ (**for now we have to point to my work-in-progress repo: "kdmukai/specter-desktop"**):

 <img src="img/add_repo.png">